Glam metal: First wave (1981–1986)

+Glam Metal broke out in 1983: Def Leppard released its third album Pyromania on January 20, and was the first glam metal album to reach top ten in the Billboard charts on March 12, later it peaked at number two on May 14, then staying in the top ten albums until it dropped to eleventh place on November 26, eventually falling off the Billboard 200 chart after 123 weeks.
+Quiet Riot's Metal Health was released on March 11, then marched upwards until it reached number one on November 26, eventually falling off the Billboard 200 chart after 81 weeks.
+The success of Def Leppard and Quiet Riot paved the way for many heavy metal acts, both glam and otherwise, as the decade progressed.
+That same year saw a larger wave of heavy metal albums achieve previously unheard-of commercial success.
+All of the following were released in September: Mötley Crüe releasing its second album Shout at the Devil, Kiss releasing Lick It Up, and Dokken re-released their first album Breaking the Chains in the USA.

-Def Leppard's Pyromania, later certified 10× platinum by the Recording Industry Association of America (RIAA), reached number two on the Billboard 200.
+Def Leppard's Pyromania, later certified diamond by the Recording Industry Association of America (RIAA), reached number two on the Billboard 200.
 The singles "Foolin'", "Photograph", and "Rock of Ages", helped by the emergence of MTV, reached the Top 40.
 Pyromania's style was widely emulated, particularly by the emerging Californian scene.
 However, remarked Leppard's Joe Elliott, "I don't know how anybody could confuse us with that lot.
 We weren't even around when all those so-called glam bands came up.
 We were in fuckin' Holland making Hysteria.
 While they were out banging chicks or whatever, we were looking at windmills and playing pool on a table without any pockets.
 We were as far away from LA as any band could be."